InkblotAdmirer/custom_feed/README.md

 Downloaded resolver lists and signature files are also copied to the /etc/dnscrypt-proxy configuration folder to preserve across restarts/reloads.

 Procd reload triggering is configured in /etc/config as a list with a default of "wan".

+nethogs notes:

+No package for nethogs was found, so this was created.
+The package is simple and basic but installs and appears to work.

+The initial version committed is 0.8.6.
+Caution may be warranted as this package installs an executable that will run as the user calling it -- if logged in as root, it will run as root.